How to use diatomaceous earth: 3 little-known applications

 A natural mineral powder, diatomaceous earth is still largely unknown to the general public.
 It has many benefits, however, and can be used for a wide range of things, some of which would be hard for consumers to guess.

-Widely used in organic vegetable gardens, diatomaceous earth is a gardener’s best friend.
-It’s very effective at repelling ants and caterpillars.
+It’s very effective at providing a physical mode of action against insect, pests and mites.
 And it’s easy to use.
 It can be spread directly onto the soil, all around the plants that need protecting, or diluted in water.
 Use around 5g per liter and spray this mixture onto and underneath the leaves.

 Effective and eco-friendly cleaning products